 - Work-life balance.
 Keeping ourselves happy, motivated, and enthusiastic is a top priority, both to make sure that we continue enjoying our jobs and to maintain productivity.
 This means prioritizing work life-balance in the following ways.

-- If you are feeling like you have not made progress for an extended period, do not hesitate to come to Danny to discuss the issues and collaboratively look for solutions.
-There will be no judgement!
+- It is important to recognize that your productivity will fluctuate over time.
+If you are feeling like you have not made sufficient progress for an extended period, do not hesitate to come to Danny to discuss the issue and collaboratively look for solutions.
+Part of his job as a mentor is to try to help you figure out how you work best!
+Conversely, take advantage of the days when you are feeling productive and inspired.

 - Building a strong community: One of the greatest assets of UC Davis is its collaborative community.
 There is so much we can learn from each other as well as from the hundreds of other scientists working on similar topics across the campus.
 We believe participating in and/or organizing lab, department, and/or university events can enrich our experiences and make our time at UC Davis so much more fun!
 Lab members are thus expected to…